trimstray/nginx-admins-handbook/README.md

 If the `listen` directive is not present then either `*:80` is used (runs with the superuser privileges), or `*:8000` otherwise.

-1) Nginx translates all incomplete `listen` directives by substituting missing values with their default values (see above)
+1) NGINX translates all incomplete `listen` directives by substituting missing values with their default values (see above)

-2) Nginx attempts to collect a list of the server blocks that match the request most specifically based on the `address:port`
+2) NGINX attempts to collect a list of the server blocks that match the request most specifically based on the `address:port`

 3) If any block that is functionally using `0.0.0.0`, will not be selected if there are matching blocks that list a specific IP

 4) If there is only one most specific match, that server block will be used to serve the request

-5) If there are multiple server blocks with the same level of matching, Nginx then begins to evaluate the `server_name` directive of each server block
+5) If there are multiple server blocks with the same level of matching, NGINX then begins to evaluate the `server_name` directive of each server block

 Look at this short example: